nextuav/nextuav-docs/docs/launchpad/overview/mission-planning-screen.md

 ![Drawing Buttons](./img/mission-planning-screen-intro.jpg)

 There are 5 other options right below the menu button.
-They are (from to to bottom):
+They are (from top to bottom):

 - `Single tap Geo-fence`
 - `Add/Remove Vertices`